kheller18/data-structures-algorithms/questions/AWS.md

    + DNS and Load Balancer are a part of IaaS-Storage Cloud Service.

 7. What are the Storage Classes available in Amazon S3?
-   + Storage Classes available with Amazon S3 are:
   + Amazon S3 Standard
   + Amazon S3 Standard-Infrequent Access
   + Amazon S3 Reduced Redundancy Storage
   + Amazon Glacier

 8. Explain what T2 instances are?
-   + T2 Instances are designed to provide moderate baseline performance and the capability to burst to higher performance as required by the workload.
+   + `T2 Instances`: designed to provide moderate baseline performance and the capability to burst to higher performance as required by the workload.

 9. What are Key-Pairs in AWS?
-    + Key-Pairs are secure login information for your Virtual Machines.
+    + `Key-Pairs`: secure login information for your Virtual Machines.
 To connect to the instances, you can use Key-Pairs which contain a Public Key and a Private Key.

 10. How many Subnets can you have per VPC?
     + You can have 200 Subnets per VPC.

 11. List different types of Cloud Services.
-    + Different types of Cloud Services are:
       + Software as a Service (SaaS)
       + Data as a Service (DaaS)
       + Platform as a Service (PaaS)
       + Infrastructure as a Service (IaaS)

-12. Explain what S3 is?
+12. Explain what Simple Storage Service (S3) is?
-    + S3 stands for Simple Storage Service.
-You can use the S3 interface to store and retrieve any amount of data, at any time and from anywhere on the web.
+    + `Simple Storage Service (S3)`: used to store and retrieve any amount of data, at any time and from anywhere on the web.
 For S3, the payment model is “pay as you go”.

 13. How does Amazon Route 53 provide high availability and low latency?
     + Amazon Route 53 uses the following to provide high availability and low latency:
-      + `Globally Distributed Servers` - Amazon is a global service and consequently has DNS Servers globally.
+      + `Globally Distributed Servers`: Amazon is a global service and consequently has DNS Servers globally.
 Any customer creating a query from any part of the world gets to reach a DNS Server local to them that provides low latency.
-      + `Dependency` - Route 53 provides a high level of dependability required by critical applications.
+      + `Dependency`: provides a high level of dependability required by critical applications.
-      + `Optimal Locations` - Route 53 serves the requests from the nearest data center to the client sending the request.
+      + `Optimal Locations`: serves the requests from the nearest data center to the client sending the request.
 AWS has data-centers across the world.
 The data can be cached on different data-centers located in different regions of the world depending on the requirements and the configuration chosen.
 Route 53 enables any server in any data-center which has the required data to respond.
 This way, it enables the nearest server to serve the client request, thus reducing the time taken to serve.
       ![Amazon Route 53](../images/aws/route.png)
         + As can be seen in the above image, the requests coming from a user in India are served from the Singapore Server, while the requests coming from a user in the US are routed to Oregon region.

 14. How can you send a request to Amazon S3?
     + Amazon S3 is a REST Service, and you can send a request by using the REST API or the AWS SDK wrapper libraries that wrap the underlying Amazon S3 REST API.

-15. What does AMI include?
+15. What does Amazon Machine Image (AMI) include?
     + A template for the root volume for the instance.
     + Launch permissions to decide which AWS accounts can avail the AMI to launch instances.
     + A block device mapping that determines the volumes to attach to the instance when it is launched.